A business name is more than just a catchy phrase or something that looks good on a business card. It’s a representation of your company or brand.

 Read on to learn how to let your creative juices flow in brainstorming the best name for your startup.

 While there’s no secret formula, there are common characteristics that make a business name remarkable.

 - Distinctive: It’s unique, memorable, and stands out from your competitors.

-- Meaningful: It communicates your brand identity and builds a lasting connection with customers.
+- Resonates with your audience: It communicates your niche and brand identity building a lasting connection with customers.

-- Visual.
-It’s translatable into design, like logos, icons, colors, etc.
+- Visual-friendly.
+It’s translatable into the design, like logos, icons, colours, etc.